 Clemente’s ability to play through pain and perform well may have contributed to charges that he wasn’t really hurt.
 However, this time the back problems forced him to miss the first two games of the season.
 In all, Clemente played in only 111 games for Pittsburgh in 1957 and his batting average dropped to .253.
 The back problems lingered into the winter, and Clemente didn’t play in the Puerto Rican League until mid-January of 1958.

-The Pirates had finished last in 1957, but they made a big jump in 1958 under manager Danny Murtaugh.
+The Pirates had finished tied for last in 1957, but they made a big jump in 1958 under manager Danny Murtaugh.
 Clemente, who was feeling better physically, helped them get off to a good start in their opening game.
 He had three hits, one of which tied the game in the eighth inning against Milwaukee.
 The Pirates eventually won in 14 innings.

 Clemente continued to hit well.
 He had three hits again in a 4-3 win in Cincinnati on April 25.
-One was a single in the sixth inning when the Pirates were trailing, 1-0.
+One was a double in the sixth inning when the Pirates were trailing, 1-0.
 Clemente eventually scored to tie the game.
 The next inning he broke the tie with a three-run homer.

 Another game-winning home run came in Milwaukee on August 4.
 Clemente broke a 3-3 tie with two out in the top of the ninth with a home run off fellow Puerto Rican Juan Pizarro, who had also been a winter teammate.

 A little over a month later, Clemente had an even more spectacular game, although he didn’t hit any homers.
 He had three triples, tying a National League record, in a 4-1 win over Cincinnati on September 8.